mincong-h/mincong-h.github.io/_posts/2022-03-27-setting-up-monitoring-for-java-with-datadog.md

 ## Integrate Java

-Currently my Java application does not have any custom metrics.
-So this section is focus on collecting logs.
+Currently, my Java application does not have any custom metrics.
+So this section is focused on collecting logs.
 My application is built using Maven and Logback, so I am going to write how to configure them.
 Datadog has a page ["Java Log Collection"](https://docs.datadoghq.com/logs/log_collection/java/?tab=logback), which explains how to configure logs under different logging frameworks (Log4j, Log4j2, and Logback), using JSON or raw format.
 In my case, I used JSON format as suggested by the documentation.
-As you may know, Logback does not have a builtin support for JSON logging.
-So I used the [logfellow/logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder) to provides the JSON logs, as suggested by the doc.
+As you may know, Logback does not have built-in support for JSON logging.
+So I used the [logfellow/logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder) to provide the JSON logs, as suggested by the doc.
 This means declaring a dependency on the encoder and using it inside Logback's file appender.

 Dependency: